-- Document damages with pictures and videos, and keep invoices and statements. - Clean and dry all surfaces and structural elements (concrete, house frame, interior walls, partitions, studs, etc.) that have been soiled by flood water and have not been demolished or removed. - Watch out for mould or other fungus (musty, earthy or alcohol-like odors, greenish or blackish splotches on floors or walls, water stains, paint blisters, brownish wood, fuzzy filaments, etc.). - Thoroughly air out your home after cleaning, but be careful not to allow even more humidity into the building.
-Bring the humidity level between 30% and 50% and provide adequate ventilation. - Before closing up walls and ceilings (by installing gypsum plasterboard), make sure that all elements are completely dry.
+- Document damages with pictures and videos.

+- Keep invoices for cleaning and repair costs.

+- Clean and dry all surfaces that have been soiled by water (concrete, house frame, interior walls, partitions, studs, etc.).

+- Watch out for signs of fungus, including

+- musty, earthy or alcohol-like odours

+- greenish or blackish splotches on floors or walls

+- water stains

+- paint blisters

+- brownish wood

+- fuzzy filaments

+- Air out your home after cleaning, but make sure the humidity level remains between 30% and 50%.

+- Before closing up walls and ceilings (by installing gypsum plasterboard), make sure that all elements are completely dry.
 Some parts of the frame may take weeks to dry completely.